matinpf/students_data_homework_c/README.md

 # C students information manager

-I take online c programing course one of project that have %25 score. writing program with c that manage student information and have the following ablity:
+I take an online c programing course on of project that has %25 score.
+Writing program with c that manages student information and has the following ability:

 1- add student